gvwilson/sdxpy/src/glob/index.md

 and the [%g signature "signature" %] of the `match` method (which they now [%g inheritance "inherit" %] from the generic `Match` class) stayed the same as well.
-We should (should) add a couple of tests for `Null`, but basically we have now met our original goal, and as the exercises will show, we can easily add matchers for other kinds of patterns.
+We should add some tests for `Null`, but we have now met our original goal, and as the exercises will show we can easily add matchers for other kinds of patterns.

 ## Summary {: #glob-summary}